-- Place chickpeas, onion, garlic, parsley, cilantro, spinach, lemon juice, flaxseeds, cumin, coriander, cayenne and salt in a food processor.
+- Place chickpeas, onion, garlic, parsley, cilantro, spinach, cumin, paprika, cayenne and salt in a food processor.

-- Transfer mixture to a large bowl and adjust the taste.
+- Transfer mixture to a large bowl and form into a large ball.

-- Shape mixture into balls and flatten to 1/2 inch thickness.
+- Take pieces and shape into balls and then flatten to 1/2 inch thickness.

 - Bake for 25-30 minutes, turning halfway or until golden brown.